Applications

 Sometimes, you need to install software yourself - which you can do if you can tell it to install just into your home directory.
 Usually, the software’s instructions don’t talk about how to do this (and might not even mention things like the environments in the previous point).

 One common way of doing this is containers (for example, Docker or Apptainer/Singularity).
 These basically allow you to put an entire operating system in one file, so that your software works everywhere.
 Very nice when software is difficult to install or needs to be moved from computer to computer, but can take some work to set up.
-See Singularity Containers for the information we have so far.
+See Singularity Containers or the longer lesson on containers on HPC for more information.

 We can’t go into this more right now - ask us for help if needed.
 If you make a “we need X installed” request, we’ll tell you how to do it if self-installation is the easiest way.